-WHAT YOU SHOULD KNOW ABOUT MBA RANKINGS and ACCREDITATION (FAQ)
+WHAT YOU SHOULD KNOW ABOUT MBA RANKINGS and ACCREDITATIONS (FAQ)

 The first what you should know is that only very limited number of business schools with proven quality of teaching that award prestigious degrees are rated within global international and national rankings.